 It's only 20 minutes to Narooma, but what a drive.
 I have to stop the car several times at lookouts to avoid causing an accident craning my neck at the magnificent coastline and sparkling sea.
 Narooma has a quirky charm and after some hide-and-seek with the seals around Mill Bay Boardwalk (they are a very similar colour to the rocks) I spend a cracking night over an abundance of local seafood, at Quarterdeck, right on the water.
 You don't expect to find a Tiki bar with killer cocktails run by a guy who owns more than 200 Hawaiian shirts and several stuffed animals in a tiny town like this — but New South Wales is full of surprises!

 A whale of an ending

 The next day I'm headed for Eden but not without stopping in Central Tilba.
 Visiting this Australian heritage village is like stepping back in time.
 The original buildings, constructed by European settlers in the 1800s, are now filled with artisan food producers, cafes, shops and galleries.
-I grow particularly attached to the dark hazelnut bark at Tilba Chocolates, the Vintage Blue at ABC Cheese Factory and the 200-plus types of tea and eclectic mishmash of teapots and cups at Eurum and can see why visitors spend long periods of time fossicking around this tiny town.
+I grew particularly attached to the Vintage Blue at ABC Cheese Factory and the 200-plus types of tea and eclectic mishmash of teapots and cups at Eurum and can see why visitors spend long periods of time fossicking around this tiny town.
 But after a reluctant departure, it's on to Eden for a few days of whale-watching.
 I take a break from incessant eating to experience the joys of humpback whale season before finally heading home.
 I may need bigger pants, but it was worth it for the incredible food and beautiful scenery.